Share This Article:

 Get ready to spend the first full day or two with your foster pet, making them feel safe and keeping them occupied.
 This may require a weekend or a week working from home.

-If you have time, polish up your knowledge on animal behaviour such as identifying and understanding body language and signs of stress.
+If you have time, polish up your knowledge of animal behaviour, such as identifying and understanding body language and signs of stress.
 You can also become versed in general pet care to ensure you can confidently care for an animal.

 One of the ways you can learn this essential knowledge is by completing an animal care qualification, such as an entry-level ACM20121 Certificate II in Animal Care qualification.
-This course provides the tools to help with caring for animals, especially companion animals like dogs and cats.
-If you are interested in expanding your knowledge, you can learn more here.
+This course provides the tools to help care for animals, especially companion animals like dogs and cats.
+If you want to expand your knowledge, you can learn more here.

 6) Be prepared for a foster ‘fail’